 If you are a member of AAA, you are automatically given access to a CE Registry at no additional cost.
 The registry stores and organizes all reported CEU activities from Academy approved CE providers and also indicates if ABA Tier 1 hours have been earned.
 The transcript can be obtained two different ways.
 It can be printed from online through your member profile or you can complete a Transcript Request Form and have a transcript dated back to 2012 mailed or faxed to you.
 A transcript older than the past two years can be requested this way and costs $10 per calendar year requested.
 If you are not a member of AAA, don’t fret!
 You can still obtain CEU hours through AAA if you join the annual CE Registry, which costs $60 per year.
 An AAA CE Transcript meets most state licensure regulatory requirements.

 AAA additionally offers ways to obtain CEUs other than by attending conferences or watching webinars.
 One of these is through the completion of an independent study, and the other is through the Peer-to-Peer Mentoring Program.
-More information on how to set up either of these options, how to apply, and the cost can be found on the Academy website.

 Now, on to ASHA.
 ASHA requires a minimum of 30 CEUs every 3 years to maintain certification.
 These hours must be tracked on a Compliance Form to be submitted on or before 12/31 of the year the interval is completed (i.e., the end of the 3-year period), but the hours can be submitted any time within the 3 year interval.
 In order to obtain ASHA CEU’s, you need to attend a course registered for ASHA CEUs and fill out the ASHA participant form.